If you are among the thousands of employees laid off or furloughed, you may be looking for a solution to your overwhelming debt.

 - All other debt-relief options have been exhausted

-At the Law Office of Terrence Fantauzzi, we help clients throughout Ventura, Los Angeles, Riverside and San Bernardino Counties with debt relief, including student loan debt.
+At the Law Offices of Terrence Fantauzzi, we help clients throughout California with debt relief.